hoplon/hoplon/doc/Getting-Started.md

 compiler.
 The Hoplon compiler compiles source files with the `.html.hl` and `.cljs.hl` extensions, emitting static HTML pages and ClojureScript source files.
-The ClojureScript sources are then compiled into a `main.js` file that is loaded in the HTML pages.
+The ClojureScript sources are then compiled into a `main.js` file that is loaded from the HTML pages.
 The resulting output files can then be served from a web server's document root.

 The Hoplon compiler accepts source files containing pages in the familiar HTML